bqqbarbhg/guppy/examples/shared_memory/README.md

 ### Dynamic shared memory

 Shared memory can also be dynamically allocated at dispatch time, if the amount of shared memory is not know beforehand.
-This can also be used to adjust shared memory size depending on the device limits.

-To use dynamically sized shared memory buffers they need to be passed as arguments to the kernel.
+To use dynamically sized shared memory buffers, they need to be passed as arguments to the kernel as `gp_shared_buffer(T)` arguments.
-Due to syntax differences between compute languages the shared buffer must be further initialized via a macro.
+Due to syntax differences between compute languages, the shared buffer must be further initialized via the macro `gp_shared_buffer_init()`.

 ```cpp
 gp_kernel(my_kernel, 64, 1, 1, gp_args(